bitrise-io/devcenter/_articles/en/reviews/ship-androiddraft.md

 To configure publishing an Android app to Play Store, you can:

-* Choose the flavor, if having multiple, and its related version on the **Version** page. all the versions, flavors are displayed on one page
 * Choose the Android keystore files and the Service Account JSON file.
 * Set the track you want to use to release your app.